 A Table Showing the Approximate Dates of Ichthyosaur Major Extinction Events

-Mass Extinctions of the Ichthyosaur Order
+Mass Extinctions of the ichthyosaur Order

 Table Credit: Everything Dinosaur

-It had been thought that the more specialised clade of Ichthyosaurs known as the Ophthalomosaurs, which had thrived in the Jurassic did not survive the second mass extinction event at the onset of the Cretaceous.
+It had been thought that the more specialised clade of ichthyosaurs known as the Ophthalmosaurs, which had thrived in the Jurassic did not survive the second mass extinction event at the onset of the Cretaceous.
 Ichthyosaur fossils found in Cretaceous aged strata have tended to be representative of a second clade of these “fish-lizards”, known as the Platypterygians.
-There had been a number of fossil finds recorded from sediments laid down in the Cretaceous that have been ascribed to the Ophthalomosaur clade, but these remains have been very fragmentary, so most scientists who had studied the Ichthyosaur fossil record did believe that only the Platypterygians survived into the Cretaceous geological period.
+There had been a number of fossil finds recorded from sediments laid down in the Cretaceous that have been ascribed to the Ophthalmosaur clade, but these remains have been very fragmentary, so most scientists who had studied the ichthyosaur fossil record did believe that only the Platypterygians survived into the Cretaceous geological period.
 What caused these extinction events is still debated, but a number of other nektonic marine creatures, including other types of marine reptile also suffered major extinction events around these dates – especially at the Jurassic/Cretaceous boundary.

 A New Type of Ichthyosaur Swims into View

-Ophthalomosaurs surviving into the Cretaceous
+Ophthalmosaurs surviving into the Cretaceous.

 Picture Credit: DPA

-The discovery of a much more complete Ophthalmosaur Ichthyosaur in Germany, provides the best evidence yet that this type of dolphin-like, marine reptile did survive well into the Cretaceous.
-The specimen, which represents an animal around three metres long has been studied by a number of Ichthyosaur specialists.
+The discovery of a much more complete ophthalmosaur ichthyosaur in Germany, provides the best evidence yet that this type of dolphin-like, marine reptile did survive well into the Cretaceous.
+The specimen, which represents an animal around three metres long has been studied by a number of ichthyosaur specialists.
 It is believed this marine reptile fed on fish and cephalopods.

 Private fossil collector Hans-Dieter Macht discovered the specimen whilst collecting fossils at the construction site of a new main road in the Cremlingen area, (Lower Saxony, Northern Germany), in the late spring of 2005.
 After finding some isolated vertebrae the collector informed the director of the State Natural History Museum at Braunschweig and a formal excavation began.
 As the need to complete the roadway was pressing, the field team had just three days to study the site and remove any more fossilised bones.
 Despite the extreme time pressure the scientists were able to find fragmentary skull material, parts of the jaws, elements from the scapular girdle, pieces of rib, vertebrae and a complete right humerus (upper arm bone).

-The crushed skull of a new species of Ichthyosaur
+The crushed skull of a new species of ichthyosaur

 Picture Credit: PLoS One